Charlotte Racing Fans' Bucket List

 Neighborhood: Wesley Heights

-The best view of the race is from the Speedway Club restaurant on the sixth floor of Smith tower at the Charlotte Motor Speedway.
-It overlooks the 1.5-mile superspeedway and is open year-round for lunch and dinner.
-The menu features locally sourced dishes ranging from upscale to down-home.
-There’s even a kid’s menu.
+The best view of the race is from the Speedway Club restaurant on the sixth floor of Smith Tower at Charlotte Motor Speedway.
+The restaurant overlooks the 1.5-mile superspeedway and is open year-round for lunch and dinner.
+The menu features locally sourced ingredients to prepare steak, seafood and more, as well as a kid’s menu.

 Neighborhood: South End

-When summer rolls around, it’s time to gather your friends and family, head outside and have fun while the weather’s nice – ideally, it’s a weekend at the track.
-That summer state of mind is exactly what ex-NASCAR CEO, Brian France had in mind with Summerbird, a brand-new chicken concept in the heart of South End.
-Alongside their “indulgent” take on fried and grilled chicken sandwiches, expect a selection of chicken tenders, salads and fresh sides – like their street corn, butternut squash and roasted vegetable side salad – that’ll bring you back to your favorite backyard cookouts.
+When summer rolls around, it’s time to gather your friends and family, head outside and have fun while the weather’s nice – ideally at the track.
+That summer state of mind is exactly what former-NASCAR CEO Brian France had in mind with Summerbird, a chicken concept in the heart of South End.
+Alongside the restaurant’s take on fried and grilled chicken sandwiches, expect a selection of chicken tenders, salads and fresh sides, such as street corn, butternut squash and kale side salad, that’ll bring you back to your favorite backyard cookouts.

-Charlotte’s got plenty of great sports gear and antique shops within a short drive of each other.
-But if you’re looking for apparel and memorabilia with a NASCAR twist, these two stores are a must-visit.
+Charlotte has plenty of great sports gear and antique shops within a short drive of each other.
+But if you’re looking for apparel and memorabilia with a NASCAR twist, these two stores are a must visit.

 Whether you’re visiting the NASCAR Hall of Fame or are just in the area, don’t forget to stop by the Gear Shop.
-There are just under 6,000 square feet of officially licensed gear inside, meaning you’ll have plenty to choose from – especially if you just found your new favorite driver after a tour of the museum.
-Come find shirts, hats, prints, bobbleheads, diecast cars and so much more at this unique Uptown attraction.
+There is just under 6,000 square feet of officially licensed gear inside, meaning you’ll have plenty to choose from especially if you just found your new favorite driver after a tour of the museum.
+Find shirts, hats, prints, bobbleheads, diecast cars and so much more at this unique Uptown attraction.

-Don’t let their unassuming location fool you: The Racing Warehouse is one of the best NASCAR memorabilia stores you’ll find.
+The Racing Warehouse is one of the best NASCAR memorabilia stores you’ll find.
 With an extensive collection of authentic sheet metal, racing suits, helmets, vintage apparel, diecast cars and even autographed NASCAR Championship champagne bottles from Victory Lane, even the most passionate collectors will find something they’ve never seen before.
-Come on the right day and you may meet one of their sponsored drivers, a spotter or another member of the NASCAR family.
+Come on the right day and you may meet a sponsored driver, spotter or another member of the NASCAR family.

 Worth the Drive

 Want world-class racing that’s a quick trip away?
-These iconic tracks and destinations have plenty of great racing and attractions you can’t miss.
+These iconic North Carolina tracks and destinations have plenty of great racing and attractions you can’t miss.

-Bowman Gray Speedway is a NASCAR-sanctioned, quarter-mile flat-oval track that shares its infield with the Winston-Salem State University football team.
+Bowman Gray Stadium is a NASCAR-sanctioned, quarter-mile flat-oval track that shares its infield with the Winston-Salem State University football team.
 It’s also one of the most important tracks in NASCAR history.

-First opened in 1949 by Bill France Sr. and Alvin Hawkins, it was NASCAR’s first weekly track ever.
-Richard Petty won his 100th race here, Richard Childress got his start here and legendary NASCAR families like Allisons, Earnhardts, Pettys and Myerses have all been a part of Bowman Gray’s weekly racing tradition.
+First opened in 1949 by Bill France Sr. and Alvin Hawkins, this was NASCAR’s first-ever weekly track.
+Richard Petty won his 100th race here, Richard Childress got his start here and legendary NASCAR families, like the Allisons, Earnhardts, Pettys and Myerses, have all been a part of Bowman Gray’s weekly racing tradition.

 Today, Bowman Gray is the longest-running weekly track in NASCAR.
-Come watch their original modified series, or catch a race from their sportsman, street stock or stadium stock series’.
+Come watch the original modified series or catch a race from the sportsman, street stock or stadium stock series.

-The Petty Museum preserves the heritage of Petty Engineering and Petty Enterprises, a family business with a formative influence on American motorsports and on automotive design, construction, and safety.
-Located in Randleman, you’ll get to learn more about Richard Petty – aka, “The King” – see his very first racing shop and his current shop, Petty’s Garage.
+The Petty Museum preserves the heritage of Petty Engineering and Petty Enterprises, a family business with a formative influence on American motorsports and automotive design, construction and safety.
+Located in Randleman, learn more about Richard Petty, aka “The King,” and see his very first racing shop along with his current shop, Petty’s Garage.